 Livestock operations have been successful in claiming damages for stray voltage.
 Stray voltage is a low-level electrical current that can cause animals discomfort and health issues.
 Dairy cattle are especially susceptible to stray voltage because it can cause a decrease in milk production, lower feed and water intake, and reproductive issues.
 Lawsuits, often against electrical utility companies, have proven to be successful in awarding damages for negligence, strict liability, and nuisance.
-Midwestern farmers have been awarded damages up to \$14 million.1
+Midwestern farmers have been awarded damages up to \$14 million.

 In Fayette County, the Vagts Dairy brought nuisance and negligence claims against Northern Natural Gas Company for the cathodic protection device on the pipeline.
-The electric current is imposed intended to prevent corroding.
+This electric current is intended to prevent corroding.
 The Vagts asserted the stray voltage from this current caused a decrease in milk production, reproductive problems, and death of their animals resulting in a significant decrease in profitability at their dairy.
+The Vagts ultimately dismissed their negligence claim and proceeded to trial on nuisance.
 The jury delivered a verdict in favor of the Vagts holding the Northern Natural Gas Company was the proximate cause of damages to the Vagts and significant harm resulted from the unreasonable invasion of Vagt's private use and enjoyment of their land.
 In January of 2023, the jury awarded \$4.75 million in damages; \$500,000 for loss of use and enjoyment of land, \$3,000,000 for economic damages, and \$1,250,000 for personal inconvenience, annoyance, and discomfort.
-This case is currently on appeal to the Supreme Court of Iowa.